heyitsbraden/riftSource/README.md

 1. Removed "middle finger" as a pet
 2. Attack Amplifier potion has finished testing
 3. Added the auction as a multiplayer feature and not a singleplayer feature
+4. Added a "do you want to play again?" dialogue screen after death
+5. Fixed the bug where the boss will only do the rift action, but for right now, it can't rift at all.
+6. Added the feature of writting your score to a file named "SCORE.txt"
 ------------------------------------------
 This game will be first completely finsihed in C++ and then will be modified to work in Unreal Engine 4.
 There is no ETA on release date, and this repository only includes my C++ code for the demo.
 For Unreal Engine 4 builds, go to releases.